Return to Index

 - If stuffed toys are in the house, keep them off your bed.
 Wash stuffed toys weekly in hot water.

-Take these steps if you are allergic to pets:
+- If you are allergic to pets:

 - If possible, keep pets out of your home.